kvatsal2000/R-Shiny-App/README.md

 # ETC5523 Assessment 1

-This is a **sample** app for the ETC5523 Assessment 1.
+This is a **Natural Resource Analysis** app for the ETC5523 Assessment 1.

-* The creator of this app is **Emi Tanaka**.
+* The creator of this app is **Kumar Vatsal**.
-* The data used for this assessment is the `faithful` data that is in-built in R.
+* The data used for this assessment is the `natural_resources` data that is downloaded from Our World in Data [HERE](https://ourworldindata.org/explorers/natural-resources)

-The goal of the app is in part explanatory (identify factors that affect what we see in a plot) and in part descriptive (describing the marginal or joint distribution of data).
+The goal of this app is to better visualize and analyse the dataset.
+Finding which country produces which type of fossil fuel, the consumption and the production trends of different countries for different types of fossil fuels and also finding about the estimated total reserves of the different fossil fuels and also plot the population to establish any relation between them.

-The link to the app can be found at [https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/](https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/)
+The link to the app can be found at